XeniaTsomp/ModelChecking/README.md

 # Run the code

 ### Prism model checker Installation
 PRISM is a free and open source software.
-You can download both the tool for free from the following link https://www.prismmodelchecker.org/download.php.
+You can download the tool for free from the following link https://www.prismmodelchecker.org/download.php.

 <img src="images/prim model checker.png">